 Stay protected in the event of an outage

 Support the collective transition to renewable energy

 Your earning potential is based on the average amount of stored power you contribute during peak events, such as a hot summer day.
 The exact incentive is based on the total available power output over each peak window, which is typically 3 hours long.
 The larger the capacity you have available to deliver, the larger the incentive.

-In Massachusetts, sonnen owners will receive $225 per kilowatt during summer and $50 per kilowatt in the winter season.
+In Massachusetts and Connecticut, sonnen owners will receive $225 per kilowatt during summer and $50 per kilowatt in the winter season.
 When paired with a home solar system, the largest sonnen ecoLinx could award you up to $1,550 per year, and the largest sonnen eco up could award you up $1,400 per year.
 You could also be eligible for the Solar Massachusetts Renewable Target (SMART) Program if your sonnen system is paired with a home solar PV system.

 In Rhode Island, sonnen owners will receive $400 per kilowatt during the summer season.
 When paired with a home solar system, the largest sonnen ecoLinx could award you as much as up to $2,250 per year, and the largest sonnen eco up could award you up $2,000 per year.

 If your sonnen is not paired with a home solar system, you will not be eligible to share power with the grid itself.
 Since you are not allowed to feed into the grid, this cuts your earning potential to the reduction of your own peak consumption.

 *Earnings are based on actual performance.
 After each season, your electric utility (National Grid or Eversource) will pay out the incentive based on the measured performance of your sonnen.
 You will not receive credit for peak demand events prior to enrollment, or if your battery cannot participate in an event for reasons such as an empty battery or not having internet access.